Fistulas

 Fistulotomy

-This is the most common type of operation for anal fistulas and the most effective for many.
-In this operation the length of the fistula is cut open, much like cutting open a cardboard tube along its length and flattening it out.
+In this operation, the length of the fistula is cut open.
+Imagine cutting open a cardboard tube along its length and flattening it out.
 This promotes healing from the base of the fistula to the surface.
-Healing may take from a week to several months.
+Healing may take anywhere from a week to several months.

 I had day surgery for an anal fistula.
 I was anxious before the operation as I had never had a general anaesthetic before, and the surgeon couldn’t say whether he would be able to lay it open or if I would need a seton stitch.
 In the end it went very smoothly and he was able to lay it open.
 Having the operation has made such a difference.
 I started to feel the benefits quickly afterwards and the relief was immense.